-One of the foremost challenges for Malaysia will be addressing the ongoing rivalry between the United States and China.
-The US is increasingly favoring bilateral alliances, while China has solidified its position as ASEAN's largest trading partner, with bilateral trade reaching US$468.8 billion in 2023.
+One of the foremost challenges will be addressing the ongoing rivalry between the United States and China.
+The US is increasingly favoring bilateral alliances, while China has solidified its position as ASEAN's largest trading partner, accounting for 23.9% of ASEAN imports in 2023 [eeb2a423].
 This dynamic raises concerns about China's growing influence in the region and complicates Malaysia's leadership role [ff45742c][b09f61f5].

 In addition to external pressures, Malaysia must also contend with internal divisions among ASEAN member states.
 Countries like Vietnam and the Philippines are pushing for a stronger stance against China, while others, such as Cambodia and Laos, are aligning more closely with Chinese interests.
 This divergence threatens Malaysia's ability to lead effectively and maintain a unified ASEAN front [ff45742c].